 An entrance to the Stationers’ Garden

 Fun fact: It was a man called Wynkyn de Worde who brought printing to London.
-What an apt name!
+An apt name, don’t you think?

 Coming up next, we pass by the Daily Express Building (home of the Daily Express) and, right across from it, Saint Bride’s Church.
 This is a journalistic church; if ever journalists were captured, people prayed for them here.